 Rosacea is a skin condition with symptoms of facial redness, flushing, irritation, acne-like lumps and sensitive skin.
 More advanced rosacea leads to prominent red blood vessels and overgrowth of the skin leading to an enlarged nose.
 Rosacea treatments can include laser and other light-based treatment, prescription creams or oral antibiotics.
-People with rosacea should avoid triggers for flushing and choose skin care products that reduce inflammation.
+These treatments can improve damaged skin, provide optimal skin care, and relieve rosacea symptoms.
+People with rosacea should avoid triggers for flushing and choose skin care products that help reduce skin inflammation, redness, flushing, and other symptoms.

 What is rosacea?